acorn-io/acorn-oss-workshop/steps/acorn_image.md

 The VotingApp is now defined in an Acornfile which specifies:

 - the application's containers
 - a secret to connect to the *db* container
 - 2 volumes to persist data for both *db* and *redis* containers
 - we also added a couple of labels to the whole application

-We will now use another feature of Acorn which allows us to package the app as a single artifact and push it to an OCI registry ([DockerHub](https://hub.docker.com]) in this example).
+We will now use another feature of Acorn which allows us to package the app as a single artifact and push it to an OCI registry (we will use [DockerHub](https://hub.docker.com]) in this example).

 ## Publishing to Docker Hub